hashicorp/consul/website/source/intro/getting-started/agent.html.markdown

 After interrupting the agent, you should see it leave the cluster gracefully and shut down.

-By gracefully leaving, Serf notifies other cluster members that the node _left_.
+By gracefully leaving, Consul notifies other cluster members that the node _left_.
 If you had forcibly killed the agent process, other members of the cluster would have detected that the node _failed_.
+When a member leaves, it's services and checks are removed from the catalog.
+When a member fails, it's health is simply marked as critical, but is not removed from the catalog.
-This can be a crucial difference depending on what your use case of Serf is.
-Serf will automatically try to reconnect to _failed_ nodes, which allows it to recover from certain network conditions, while _left_ nodes are no longer contacted.
+Consul will automatically try to reconnect to _failed_ nodes, which allows it to recover from certain network conditions, while _left_ nodes are no longer contacted.

+Additionally, if an agent is operating as a server, a graceful leave is important to avoid causing a potential availability outage affecting the [consensus protocol](/docs/internals/consensus.html).
+See the [guides section](/docs/guides/index.html) to safely add and remove servers.